feast-dev/feast/docs/getting-started/concepts/feature-view.md

 Feature views are used during

 * The generation of training datasets by querying the data source of feature views in order to find historical feature values.
 A single training dataset may consist of features from multiple feature views.
 * Loading of feature values into an online store.
 Feature views determine the storage schema in the online store.
+Feature values can be loaded from batch sources or from [stream sources](../../reference/alpha-stream-ingestion.md).
 * Retrieval of features from the online store.
 Feature views provide the schema definition to Feast in order to look up features from the online store.

 {% hint style="info" %}